-Although there are no geographic constraints on our responses there are four conditions that need to be met before we can provide aid.
+Although there are no geographic constraints on Disaster Aid responses there are four issues that need to be considered before we can provide aid.

 Within Own Country Or External

 The various ‘Disaster Aid’ organisations in each country will have different rules depending on their countries legal requirements and the individual policies of their Boards.